Victorlouisdg/cloth-competition/README.md

 *Link to the dataset will be provided soon.*

-For general questions about the compeition, please use our [Github Discussions page](https://github.com/Victorlouisdg/cloth-competition/discussions).
+For general questions about the competition, please use our [Github Discussions page](https://github.com/Victorlouisdg/cloth-competition/discussions).
 ## Getting started

 1. First complete the [installation](#installation) instructions.